tculler91/datadivebar.com/Survival/bobby.md

 There's water under Brenda's bed.
 Fourteen bottles.
 She don't know about those.
 If she's readin' this, surprise, sweetheart.
 Don't be mad.
 It could save your life.
 Actually she's definitely gonna be mad.
 Worth it.

 And there's water in the F-150.
 Thirty-two bottles in the cab.
 Twelve more in the bed underneath the volunteer trees.
 That truck that everybody and their brother wants me to haul off to the scrapyard?
 She is a SUPPLY DEPOT.
 She is a strategic survival asset sittin' right there in the driveway and every one of you thirty-seven petition-signin' busybodies should be thankin' me instead of runnin' your mouths down at the diner.
-When the water supply goes to hell and you're all runnin' around like a bunch of turkeys in a thunderstorm, Billy Lugnuts is gonna be sittin' on the porch happier than pigs in shit with enough water to last till spring.
+When the water supply goes to hell and you're all runnin' around like a bunch of turkeys in a thunderstorm, Billy Pinkeye is gonna be sittin' on the porch happier than pigs in shit with enough water to last till spring.
 And I might share.
 MIGHT.
 Depends on whether you signed that petition.
 I got the list, Gary.
 I got the damn list.

 ---